Steven Adams: Early life

+Sid Adams fathered a large number of children.
+Some sources indicate that he had 18 children by five different women, another states that he had 18 children by six different women, and other reports say he fathered 21 children by six different women.
+In Steven Adams's autobiography, My Life, My Fight (2018), he wrote, "'No one knows for sure how many kids my dad had.
+If you ask anyone in the media they’ll say he had 18, or maybe even 20, but they won’t know where that number came from.
+If you ask my sister Viv, she’ll say it's 16.
+I always thought there were 14 of us.
+Whatever the number, there will only ever be one Sid Adams'".

-Sid died of stomach cancer when Steven was 13.
+Lilika Ngauamo died of cancer in 2000.
+Sid Adams died of stomach cancer in 2007, when Adams was 13.
 Adams has identified his father's death as one of the defining events of his life.
 In a 2012 interview, Adams recalled: When I lost my dad, that was a big hit for me.
 I didn't have that parental guidance, and I kind of took advantage of it because I was a stupid idiot.
 I decided not to go to school a couple of times, go when I felt like it.
 I always lied to my brothers and sisters.
 They'd ask: 'Are you going to school?'
 I'd say 'yeah'.
 They eventually found out.

-After the death of his father, Blossom Cameron rescued Adams from the streets of Rotorua, being given legal guardianship and took him to Wellington.
-Cameron took responsibility for Adams and introduced him to Wellington basketball legend Kenny McFadden.
+After his father died, Adams left high school and joined a gang known as the Mongrel Mob.
+Blossom Cameron rescued Adams from the streets of Rotorua and took him to Wellington.
+Cameron took responsibility for Adams and introduced him to Wellington basketball coach Kenny McFadden.
 McFadden accepted Adams into his basketball academy, and Blossom Cameron enrolled him in Scots College.
 The only rule McFadden had for Adams was that he had to attend school every day if he wanted to play basketball.
 While there was pressure for Adams to turn professional straight out of high school because it was believed he would never be able to qualify for the NCAA, Adams did well at Scots College and passed through the NCAA Clearinghouse after graduating from Scots in December 2011.

 Preparatory school and college

-After graduating from Scots College in December 2011, Adams enrolled at Notre Dame Preparatory School, a well-known basketball prep school in Fitchburg, Massachusetts, for one semester.
-It was arranged only so that he could acclimate himself to American basketball before enrolling at Pittsburgh in June 2012.
+After graduating from Scots College in December 2011, Adams enrolled at Notre Dame Preparatory School, a basketball prep school in Fitchburg, Massachusetts, for one semester.
+It was arranged so that he could acclimate himself to American basketball before enrolling at Pittsburgh in June 2012.

 In his lone season at Pittsburgh, Adams was named the Big East Preseason Rookie of the Year and earned Big East All-Rookie Team honours.
 He started all 32 games during the 2012–13 season and averaged 7.2 points, 6.3 rebounds, and 2.0 blocks per game.
 Following the season, Adams declared for the NBA draft, forgoing his final three years of college eligibility.